jose-elias-alvarez/null-ls.nvim/doc/HELPERS.md

 ### check_exit_code

-A callback that receives one argument, `code`, which containing the exit code from the spawned command as a number.
+Can either be a table of valid exit codes (numbers) or a callback that receives one argument, `code`, which containing the exit code from the spawned command as a number.
 The callback should return a boolean value indicating whether the code indicates success.

 If not specified, null-ls will assume that a non-zero exit code indicates failure.